lemeryfertitta/Climbdex/README.md

 # Aurora Hold Filter

-Aurora Hold Filter is a web app designed with goal of adding the missing "search by hold" functionality to Aurora-based board software (Kilter, Tension, etc.).
+The Aurora Hold Filter is a webpage designed with the goal of adding missing search functionality to climbing boards that utilize [Aurora Climbing](https://auroraclimbing.com/), such as Kilter, Tension, and Decoy.
+The primary missing feature provided by this page is a "filter by hold" feature to find climbs with specific sets of holds.
+There are some additional improvements to other options for filtering and sorting through climbs as well.

 Try it out [here](https://lemeryfertitta.github.io/AuroraHoldFilter/).
 Currently, only the original 16x12 Kilter layout is supported.
 The goal is to extend this project to cover all layouts and boards that run Aurora Climbing software.

+This app was partially inspired by Tim Parkin's excellent [Moonboard Search Engine](http://mb.timparkin.net/).

-## Data Population
+## Data

-All data is populated via a Python script which utilizes [BoardLib](https://github.com/lemeryfertitta/BoardLib) to download and query the climb databases.
-The data is stored in minified JS files to utilize the free Github Pages hosting service.
-See [data_gen.py](scripts/data_gen.py) for details.
+All data is populated via [a Python script](scripts/data_gen.py) which utilizes [BoardLib](https://github.com/lemeryfertitta/BoardLib) to download and query the climb databases for each board.
+Currently, the data is stored in minified JS files to keep the website static for Github Pages, but the eventual goal would be a hosted app which maintains and serves the data.